NCAR/ASAPPyTools/README.rst

 Dependencies
 ------------

-All of the ASAP Python Toolbox are written to work with Python 2.6+ (including Python 3+).
+All of the ASAP Python Toolbox tools are written to work with Python 2.6+ (including Python 3+).
 The vprinter, timekeeper, and partition modules are pure Python.
 The simplecomm module depends on mpi4py (>=1.3).